We see a future where all fraternities and sororities are safe and extraordinary

-The Timothy J. Piazza Center for Fraternity and Sorority Research and Reform empowers higher education to make the fraternity and sorority experience safer and more meaningful.
+The Timothy J. Piazza Center for Fraternity and Sorority Research and Reform establishes new insights into understanding the complex issues facing fraternity and sorority life and empowers higher education to help create a fraternity and sorority experience that is safer and more meaningful.

 - National Fraternity and Sorority Scorecard

 - COVID-19 Readiness to Return to Campus Survey